-You will need the following documentation to assist you to complete your 2009 income tax return:
+You will need the following documentation to assist you to complete your 2010 income tax return:

-- 1. A copy of your income tax return (IR 3) and income tax return guide (IR 3G). - 2.
-A copy of the relevant return disclosure schedule in order to disclose the value of all your foreign investment fund (FIF) investments.
-Choose one of the following: - (a) Interest in a foreign Investment fund disclosure schedule (fair dividend rate method) IR 447 - (b) Interest in a foreign Investment fund disclosure schedule (comparative value method) IR 448 - (c) Interest in a foreign Investment fund disclosure schedule (cost method) IR 449 - 3.
-Copy of the conversion of overseas income to New Zealand currency leaflet 2009 IR 270 - 4.
-Your annual taxation statement for the year ended 30 June 2009 - 5.
-Copy of the Centro MCS financial reports as at 30 June 2009 in which you were invested in as at 31 March 2009.
+- 1) A copy of your 2010 income tax return (IR3) and income tax return guide (IR3G). - 2) A copy of the relevant return disclosure schedule in order to disclose the value of all your foreign investment fund (FIF) investments.
+Choose one of the following: - (a) Interest in a foreign Investment fund disclosure schedule for individuals and closely-held entities (fair dividend rate method) IR447 - (b) Interest in a foreign Investment fund disclosure schedule for individuals and closely-held entities (comparative value method) IR448 - (c) Interest in a foreign Investment fund disclosure schedule (cost method) IR449 - 3) Copy of the conversion of overseas income to New Zealand currency leaflet 2010 IR270. - 4) Your annual taxation statement for the year ended 30 June 2010. - 5) Copy of the Centro MCS financial reports as at 30 June 2010 in which you were invested in as at 31 March 2010.

-The first three publications listed above can be downloaded from the New Zealand Inland Revenue website at www.ird.govt.nz or by calling the New Zealand Inland Revenue on 0800 227 774.
+The first 3 publications listed above can be downloaded from the New Zealand Inland Revenue website at www.ird.govt.nz or by calling the New Zealand Inland Revenue on 0800 227 774.